 As someone who is in Christ, I have the additional empowerment of the Holy Spirit to change me in ways and places that are seemingly impossible.
 But I will need to trust GOD to make many of the changes in others that He sees need to be made in them on His timetable, not mine.
 He has a plan for how and when He wants things done.
 That is when it will happen! stop

 There is no point in my carrying the burden of wanting to make things happen on my timetable and in the way I want.
 It doesn’t work that way.
 I am only asking for frustration and a very heavy burden to be laid on my shoulders.
 It is one GOD wants to carry.
 It is not meant for me to carry at all!There is no point in my carrying the burden of wanting to make things happen on my timetable.
-It doesn't work that way.
-It is one GOD wants to carry.
-It is not meant for me to carry at all!
+God is the only One whose shoulders are big enough to carry this kind of burden.
 Click To Tweet

 He wants to carry it for me…or at the very least, with me as I take on His yoke and we join the carrying of the burden together.
 When sharing the load with Jesus, you can imagine who carries most of the load, can’t you?

 “Come to me, all who labor and are heavy laden,

 and I will give you rest.